amomoslavida/AdessoRideShare/README.md

  + /JoinTravel/{id} : "Joins" a travel plan.
 Can call until all seats are taken.
 Requires a travel Plan ID as paramete

 **Future Improvements :**

-+Concrete User support.
++ Concrete User support.
-+Ability to login and log-out
++ Ability to login and log-out
-+Adding a cartesian Mapping support to create shorthest path and find routes that can be used even if they are not explicitly go through intended target city.
++ Adding a cartesian Mapping support to create shorthest path and find routes that can be used even if they are not explicitly go through intended target city.